-Recall that by Proposition~\ref{prop_73}, we can talk about ``the $\subseteq$-maximal foundational extensor for\/ $(\FLP,\,\SPE{-})$'' when \FLP\ is a locally consistent formal logic program.
-The next proposition shows that this extensor fully characterizes the notion of well founded model.
-The proposition does more than embed the well founded semantics into our framework as it encompasses all formal logic programs that are locally consistent rather than just symmetric, and as it does not assume that \VOCA\ and \VOCAB\ are equal.
+Recall that by Proposition~\ref{prop_77}, we can talk about `the $\subseteq$-maximal foundational extensor for $(\FLP,\,\SPE{\cdot,-})$' when \FLP\ is locally consistent.
+The next proposition shows that this extensor fully characterises the notion of well-founded model.
+The proposition does more than embed the well-founded semantics into our framework as it encompasses all formal logic programs that are locally consistent rather than just symmetric, and as it does not assume that \VOCA\ and \VOCAB\ are equal.